 His socks collected burrs as he trudged through the dried weeds to stand as close to the cliff ’s edge as he dared in the gusting wind.
 On the sea below, a fishing boat chugged toward the village’s small port.
 Through the binoculars, Nick slowly panned the houses that spilled down to the water’s edge.
 Exhausted from too many hours in economy class, he was glad to know that somewhere in that tangle of stone buildings was a bed with his name on it.

-He was still watching for rafts when he smelled the smoke.
-The wind had carried it to him.
+Nick was still watching for rafts when he smelled the smoke.
+The wind carried it to him.
 He panned the village again, looking for its source and saw nothing.
 Then he started along the cove-dotted shoreline.
 At first he mistook flames for the sunset’s reflection off a pile of limestone rocks, but with a second look, he saw the wind pushing the fire quickly uphill in the dry brush.
-Thistles, bursting open, sent sparks into the tops of tall trees overhanging a lone house.
+Thistles, bursting open, sent sparks into the tops of the tall trees overhanging a lone house.

 In its yard, a dog, barking frantically, strained at its leash.

 Shirley tootled along the coastal road with her backseat filled with nine dead cats.
 They weren’t dead exactly, only dead-to-the-world under anesthesia from being fixed, as if removing sensitive body parts could be considered a fix.
 Shirley didn’t think so.
 A cat meowed weakly and she sped up, wanting her daughter, who came up with the idea of fixing them, to have the pleasure of uncaging the maligned animals when they came to.
 A second cat meowed, and Shirley accelerated more, her tires complaining as she took a curve too fast.

 In the same instant, Nick shot back onto the road.
 In a squeal of brakes, they barely managed to avoid a collision.